New Architecture

 Can I still try the New Architecture even if some of the libraries I use aren't supported?

-Yes!
-You can try the New Architecture in your app even if some of the libraries you use aren't supported.
-Create a new branch in your repository and remove any of the libraries that aren't compatible, until your app is running.
+You may be able to try the New Architecture in your app even if some of the libraries you use aren't supported, but it will require temporarily removing those libraries.
+Create a new branch in your repository and remove any of the libraries that aren't compatible until your app is running.
 This will give you a good idea of what libraries still need work before you can fully migrate to the New Architecture.
 We recommend creating issues or pull requests on those libraries' repositories to help them become compatible with the New Architecture.
+Alternatively, you could switch to other libraries that are compatible with the New Architecture.
+Refer to React Native Directory to find compatible libraries.

 Known issues in Expo SDK libraries

-While there are likely incompatibilities we are not aware of, the following are the known issues with the New Architecture in the Expo SDK:
+As of SDK 52, the following are the known issues with the New Architecture in the Expo SDK:

 • expo-location: background location is not yet supported.